Budibase/website/content/manufacturing/templates/manufacturing-quality-control-checklist/index.md

 It doesn’t matter if you make high-end electronics or everyday consumer goods.
 Every successful manufacturing business is built on a track record of consistent quality, across all of its products.

+That's where our quality control template for manufacturing steps in.

 ### Why digitize quality control checks?

 Quality assurance is incredibly labor-intensive.
 This includes the time required to carry out quality inspections, as well as administrative work that facilitates this.
 For even the simplest of products, this can quickly become a large share of your costs.